anoop675/VQA-VisualGenome/README.md

   *  Region-based QAs: Questions about specific regions, collected to study how well models perform at answering questions using the image or the description as input.

 Applications:
-  Visual Question Answering (VQA)
+  Visual Question Answering (VQA),
-  Scene graph generation
+  Scene graph generation,
-  Image captioning
+  Image captioning,
   Multimodal learning

  # *References:*